 Although most medical malpractice claims are settled before trial, there's no guarantee the insurance company's attorneys will agree to negotiate a settlement.
 There are occasions when they might believe malpractice didn't occur, or if it did, your attorney doesn't have enough evidence to prove it.

 Many claims of malpractice are subjective and open to interpretation.
-There are times when an insurance company refuses to give compensation.
+There are times when an insurance company refuses to give any compensation.
 Sometimes the evidence of malpractice isn't strong enough to convince the insurance company to settle.
-Or if it does agree to settle, it's for an amount much lower than you would accept.
+Or if it does agree to settle, it's for a much lower amount than you'd accept.

 To better understand what a demand letter looks like, here's an example: